Understanding AI Data Analysis

 What is AI data analysis?

-Data analysts aggregate and analyze data to improve a business's data-driven decision-making process.
-However, challenges regarding skills and time can prevent organizations from optimizing their use of data, a stumbling block that AI can help professionals overcome.
-Additionally, AI helps speed this process up: AI can handle enormous stores of data and parse them in seconds—much faster than any human data analyst can alone.
+Data analysts in various industries and sectors use artificial intelligence (AI) tools to streamline established data analysis tasks.
+Traditionally, this required human data analysts to aggregate and analyze data manually.
+However, challenges with skill gaps and time constraints can prevent organizations from optimizing their use of data, a stumbling block that AI can help professionals overcome.
+AI helps speed up the data analysis process because it can handle enormous stores of data and parse them in seconds, much faster than a human data analyst.

 • Data collection: AI is capable of taking in and sorting data from multiple input sources at once.